tahaamighi/Middle-Button-Scroll/README.md

 # Middle-Button-Scroll

-Chrome Extension to scroll using middle button
+Chrome Extension to scroll using middle mouse button

 USEFULL FOR LINUX USERS